 Why are operators looking for Housecall Pro alternatives in 2026?

 Three recurring reasons surface in Capterra, Trustpilot, and BBB reviews.
-(1) Cancellation friction — operators report having to call sales to cancel and continuing to be charged after the request, with 76+ BBB complaints clustered around this pattern.
-(2) Per-user pricing — Essentials starts at ~$49/mo for 1 user and adds ~$35 per extra cleaner, making 8-cleaner teams cost ~$254/mo before add-ons.
-(3) Pricing opacity — many Housecall Pro tier prices aren't published on the marketing site; you have to talk to sales to get exact numbers for MAX and Premium.
+(1) Cancellation friction — operators report having to call to cancel and continuing to be charged after the request, with 76+ BBB complaints clustered around this pattern.
+(2) Per-user pricing — Essentials is $149/month annual for 5 users plus $35 per extra seat, so an 8-cleaner team pays about $254/month before add-ons.
+(3) Tier-gating — the $59/month Basic plan is locked to 1 user with no ability to add seats, and 2-way texting requires Essentials ($149/month annual) or higher.
+Pricing verified on housecallpro.com/pricing, July 2026.

 What is the closest Housecall Pro alternative for residential cleaning?

 Three platforms get recommended most often.
-(1) LuckyMaid — flat $29/$59/$89 with unlimited cleaners on every tier and SMS included at cost; built and dogfooded by a cleaning-business operator.
-(2) Jobber — most mature platform with similar feature breadth and self-serve cancellation; per-user pricing similar to HCP.
-(3) ZenMaid — maid-specific incumbent at $19+$14/cleaner; mature feature set but adds per-cleaner cost.
+(1) LuckyMaid — $29/$59/$89 per month priced by job volume with cleaner counts included (2/10/25), 2-way SMS on every tier at cost, built and dogfooded by a cleaning-business operator.
+(2) Jobber — the most mature platform, with self-serve cancellation and 2-way SMS from Connect ($99/month annual); per-user pricing similar to HCP at $29/extra user.
+(3) ZenMaid — maid-specific incumbent at $19-49/month base plus $4-24 per cleaner, SMS billed separately.
 The right choice depends on team size and whether you tolerate per-seat pricing.

 How hard is it to migrate off Housecall Pro?